lithdew/snow/README.md

     // Feel free to read from / write to the socket here, and to return an error to prevent
     // a connection from being marked as being successfully established.
     //
-    // Rather than 'void', snow.Option.context_type may be set and returned from 'handshake'
+    // Rather than 'void', snow.Options.context_type may be set and returned from 'handshake'
     // to bootstrap a connection with additional fields and methods under 'socket.context'. pub fn handshake(self: *Self, side: snow.Side, socket: anytype) !void {
         return {};